Install RedisInsight on Kubernetes

 Write access to the container is configured in an init container.
 When using deployments

-with persistent writeable volumes, it’s best to set the strategy to Recreate
+with persistent writeable volumes, it’s best to set the strategy to Recreate.
+Otherwise you may find yourself

 with two pods trying to use the same volume.